Starting a Food Forest

 Arid SW

-Purslane, desert sage, globe artichoke (coastal areas)
+Purslane, desert sage, globe artichoke (coastal)

 5. Groundcover

-Strawberry, clover (N-fixer), creeping thyme, violets
+Strawberry, white clover, creeping thyme, violets

 Cold (Zone 3โ4)